fusioncharts/dev_centre_docs/chart-guide/chart-configurations/vertical-div-lines.md

 ## Customize the Visuals of Vertical Divisional Lines

-To customize the visals of the divisional lines use the following attributes:
+To customize the visuals of the divisional lines use the following attributes:

 * Specify the hex code of for the divisional line color using the `vDivLineColor` attribute.